prebid/prebid-server-java/docs/config-app.md

 ## Amp
 - `amp.default-timeout-ms` - default operation timeout for OpenRTB Amp requests.
+- `amp.timeout-adjustment-ms` - reduces timeout value passed in Amp request so that Prebid Server can handle timeouts from adapters and respond to the AMP RTC request before it times out.
 - `amp.custom-targeting` - a list of bidders whose custom targeting should be included in AMP responses.

 ## Adapters